lfcexpress/My_Excel_Applications/README.md

     ### In real-world conditions, consider this workbook as partial automation because there will always be anomalies that need additional consideration.
     ### The datasets are samples extracted from the module for Inventory and the module for the General Ledger.

-*If you see an error in this workbook, please leave me a note*
+*If you see an error in this workbook, please leave me a comment.*